rafaelcgama/restore-uber/README.md

 LinkedIn proved to be a worthy adversary and a particularly hard site to crawl.
 After analyzing the task, I came up with the following set challenges and solutions:

-* ### LinkedIn requires Javascript to render content on the page I am familiar with both [selenium](https://selenium-python.readthedocs.io/) and [requests](https://requests.readthedocs.io/en/master/) but because of this peculiarity I couldn't crawl using requests so I had to settle for **selenium**
+* #### LinkedIn requires Javascript to render content on the page:
+    I am familiar with both [selenium](https://selenium-python.readthedocs.io/) and [requests](https://requests.readthedocs.io/en/master/) but because of this peculiarity I couldn't crawl using requests so I had to settle for **selenium**

-* ### Linkedin server reject a large series of requests from the same IP address in a given time period and suspends your ability to search for a few days.
-Also, the page rendering time would greatly vary between requests
+* #### Linkedin server reject a large series of requests from the same IP address in a given time period and suspends your ability to search for a few days.
+Also, the page rendering time would greatly vary between requests:
     To avoid using long sleep times, I tried to use Selenium's Wait module to dynamically wait for the page to load but had little success.
 The code was unstable and breaking all the time so I was forced to increase the sleep times to solve both problems.

-* ### LinkedIn is on the look out for scraper bot behavior patters To decrease my chances of being flagged, I created and applied a set of functions that try to simulate human behavior by scrolling up and down and randomly clicking on profiles.
+* #### LinkedIn is on the look out for scraper bot behavior patters:
+    To decrease my chances of being flagged, I created and applied a set of functions that try to simulate human behavior by scrolling up and down and randomly clicking on profiles.